SOME FOTOS AND FAMILY RECONSTITUTIONS

 (As you can see I’m far from mastering WordPress).

 In recent times, a number of conservative politicians, and at least one illustrious journalist, have discovered an Earl Grey orphan in their family tree.
 Make of that what you will.
 Who comes to mind?
-The late former Senator Steve Hutchins of the Australian Labor party; Senator Barnaby Joyce of the National Party, formerly Leader of the National Party in the Federal Parliament; Mike Baird, erstwhile Leader of the Liberal Party and Premier of New South Wales.
-His sister Julia Baird, is an illustrious author, journalist and broadcaster who regularly does an excellent job ‘chairing’ an ABC programme, “The Drum”.
+The late former Senator Steve Hutchins of the Australian Labor party; Senator Barnaby Joyce of the National Party, former Leader of the National Party in the Federal Parliament; Mike Baird, erstwhile Leader of the Liberal Party and Premier of New South Wales.
+His sister Julia Baird, is an illustrious historian, author, journalist and broadcaster who regularly does an excellent job ‘chairing’ an ABC programme, “The Drum”.
 I’ll invite you to put your own ‘spin’ on that.

 Here is a pic reputedly of Eliza Mahon of Carlow per Lady Peel, the orphan ancestor of Mike and Julia Baird.